IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2021-02-28-february-review.markdown

 - Continued to get a 100% on exercise, chess and surprisingly, even running despite snow for half the wee.
 - Struggling with the design/reading goals.
 Wish to ramp up, but will have to stick with the current levels (or dial down the others first).

+### Week 3
+- Similar to week 2, exercise was consistent, but missed out on the technical goals.
+Missed a few days of chess after enforcing a lower limit on rating above which the streak has to be maintained.
+Without that, I was getting many problems wrong before hitting the streak.
+- Many chess puzzles are getting repeated and I'm solving them from memory instead of calculating the solution.
+- Able to see that solving slowly/persisting slowly is a challenge (very visible with chess).
+My mood also influences the progress (a rushed mood leaves little time/energy/willingness to think).

 Overall, To be filled.